gderecho/stats/README.md

 local web server.
 Otherwise, some browsers will fail the `file:///` requests.
 My test setup uses [nginx](http://nginx.org/).

-Stats is licensed under the GNU GPL v3.0.
+Stats is licensed under the GNU AGPL v3.0.
 There should be a copy of the license in this directory.
 If there isn't, please contact
 me: gderecho at github.